nats-io/nats-architecture-and-design/adr/ADR-32.md

 Client may want some way to drain the buffer or iterator without pulling messages, so that the client can cleanly stop without leaving many messages un-acked.

+#### Info

+An optional operation that returns the consumer info.
+Note that depending on the context (a consumer that is exported across account) the JS API to retrieve the info on the consumer may not be available.

+#### Delete

+An optional operation that allows deleting the consumer.
+Note that depending on the context (a consumer that is exported across account) the JS API to delete the consumer may not be available.

 ## Consequences